 Tabai Matson heaps praise on Will Edwards after Harlequins topple Northampton

-Matson saluted “exceptional” Edwards, who was standing in for Covid absentee Marcus Smith.
+Matson saluted the ‘exceptional’ Edwards, who was standing in for Covid absentee Marcus Smith

 Harlequins boss Tabai Matson acclaimed Will Edwards for proving an accomplished deputy for Marcus Smith in a 41-27 Gallagher Premiership victory over Northampton at Twickenham.